Join us

 A bit of background to this remarkable, warm, and kind young man

-Brian grew up in Crozon, Sligo, with his parents, Brenda and Gerard and sister, Louise, with their close-knit extended family living nearby.
+Brian grew up in Crozon, Sligo, with his parents, Brenda and Gerard, and his sister, Louise, with their close-knit extended family living nearby.
 As a child, he enjoyed playing with Lego and “The Sims” and dreamed of being an architect.
-He also was fascinated with local history and would enjoy speaking to older people and hearing their stories.
-He has a passion for politics and social justice, inspired by his grandfather and uncle.
-A year abroad in Barcelona during his Erasmus year ignited a love affair with the city, prompting Brian to make it home for much of his twenties.
-He completed his masters in sociology in 2022 and was due to begin teaching it to young people in 2023.
+He was also fascinated with local history and enjoyed speaking to older people, listening to their stories.
+Brian has a passion for politics and social justice, inspired by his grandfather and uncle.
+A year abroad in Barcelona during his Erasmus year ignited a love affair with the city, prompting Brian to make it his home for much of his twenties.
+He completed his master’s in sociology in 2022 and was due to begin teaching it to young people in 2023.

 On March 3, 2023, in an instant, tragedy struck

-As Brian missed a step descending the stairs of Sagrada Familia Metro Station in Barcelona on his way home from work.
-Brian was initially in a coma for 2 weeks after suffering a brain bleed from the impact of the fall but began making an almost miraculous recovery after waking – he quickly began regaining movement and speech and his doctors were astounded.
-However, during Easter week, he developed an infection at the site of his craniotomy which quickly spread through Brian’s entire brain.
-Despite surgery to attempt removal of the infection he suffered a further bleed and went back into a coma.
-This time recovery hasn’t been so easy.
+Brian missed a step descending the stairs of the Sagrada Familia Metro Station in Barcelona on his way home from work.
+Brian was initially in a coma for two weeks after suffering a brain bleed from the impact of the fall but began making an almost miraculous recovery after waking—he quickly started regaining movement and speech, and his doctors were astounded.
+However, during Easter week, he developed an infection at the site of his craniotomy, which quickly spread through his entire brain.
+Despite surgery to attempt the removal of the infection, he suffered a further bleed and went back into a coma.
+This time, recovery hasn’t been so easy.

-Brian has undergone 11 surgeries in all – addressing issues such as the bleeds, infection, craniotomy, cranioplasty, multiple brain shunts, tracheostomy, and PEG feeding tube.
+Brian has undergone 13 surgeries in total, addressing issues such as bleeds, infection, craniotomy, cranioplasty, multiple brain shunts, tracheostomy, and a PEG feeding tube.
 He was left with challenges such as an inability to talk and communicate, complete paralysis on his right side, and partial paralysis on his left side.
+Brian spent three months on life support, nearly five months in the ICU, followed by five months in a specialist rehabilitation hospital in Barcelona.

 Brian spent 3 months on life support, and almost 5 months in ICU

-Followed by 5 months in a specialist rehabilitation hospital in Barcelona before returning by air ambulance to Sligo University Hospital just before the turn of the new year.
-He moved to the Benbulben Rehabilitation unit at St. John’s Hospital, Sligo at the end of January where he is currently receiving physical, occupational, and speech therapy.
+Followed by 5 months in a specialist rehabilitation hospital in Barcelona.
 His family and partner Cris have been with him every step of the way and are by his side supporting Brian through this massive life change.

 However, there is hope